 Chapter 3: Basic Standards

-Chapter 20: Premiums

 The appendices (including the VR Standards for Providers Glossary (PDF))

-Any chapter relating to the goods or services that the contractor plans to provide
+Any chapter relating to the goods or services that the contractor plans to provide, including Chapter 20: Premiums when applicable.

 All state agencies are required to publish solicitations for purchases of $25,000 or more on the Electronic State Business Daily (ESBD), which is maintained by the Texas Comptroller of Public Accounts.
-The solicitations are referred to as enrollment postings.
+The solicitations are referred to as open enrollment postings.

-TWC publishes enrollment postings for services, goods, and/or equipment when TWC needs bilateral contractors.
+TWC publishes open enrollment postings for services, goods, and/or equipment when TWC needs bilateral contractors.
 To provide TWC with services, goods, and/or equipment through a bilateral contract, potential contractors must respond to the posting.
 Enrollment postings are published on the ESBD for a minimum of 21 calendar days.

 This chapter provides basic information on: